• Skip to primary navigation

 There are many different types of snow blower machines including:

-• Push Type Snow Blower: Push type snow blowers use two operators who push the handles separately.
-In this type of snow blower, the operator who pushes the handle first rotates the wheels around.
 After the front wheel turns a certain angle, the operator changes his position and starts pulling the handle.

-• Pull Type Snow Blower: Pull type snow blowers use one operator to pull the handle while another pushes the handle.
+Pull-type snow blowers use one operator to pull the handle while another pushes the handle.

 Source: Getty Image

-Tips for cleaning the snowblower
+Tips for Cleaning the Snow Blower

 Use the right tools